siconos/siconos/README.md

 Siconos
 ================
-A software for modeling and simulation of nonsmooth dynamical systems
+A software for modeling and simulation of nonsmooth dynamical systems in C++ and in Python.

 SICONOS is an Open Source scientific software primarily targeted at modeling and simulating nonsmooth dynamical systems :
  * Mechanical systems (Rigid body or solid) with unilateral contact and Coulomb friction and impact (Nonsmooth mechanics,